Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/DEVLOG-Hugo.md

 ### 2025-06-08 - Added Help Text, Crop Guide Info, Fixed Crop Resize, QOL improvements

 Added help text to RHS bottom corner.
 Crop Guide now has a status "use SPACE" when enabled.
-Modified SC's crop class to make changes a bit better, save easier, without re-sizing the image on the display.
+Modified SC's crop class to make changes a bit better, save easier, without re-sizing the image on the display. approx 30min.

+Filmed the demo video (with Serena): approx 30-40min.

 ### 2025-06-07 - Used Serena's cropping mechanism, added keyboard cropping, implemented that